How last mile delivery fleets are customizing the Geotab solution

 Learn how last mile delivery fleets are responding to increased demand.

-Identify risky driving with non-recording camera systems and AI
+Identify risky driving with smart camera systems and AI

 What events are these smart cameras able to detect?